Timoses/Containerization/README.rst

 Log Aggregation
 ~~~~~~~~~~~~~~~
 * Fluentd_
-    * Also popular in ELK stack: EFK
+    * Also popular as a replacement for Logstash in ELK stack -> EFK

 Configuration Monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~